Sarasota Bay History

-Sarasota Bay in the form we recognize today was formed many thousands of years ago.
-The sea level has changed significantly during the past few million years in response to climate conditions and the flow of polar ice caps.
-Local sea level has ranged from as much as 330 feet below to perhaps as much as 100 feet above present levels.
+Sarasota Bay in the form we recognize today was formed approximately 5,000 years ago.
+Local sea level has ranged from as much as 330 feet below to as much as 100 feet above present levels.
 As recently as 17,000 years ago, the shoreline of the Gulf of Mexico was about 60 miles to the west.

-People from Cuba established fish camps, or rancheros, on the shore of the Bay from 1700 to the mid 1800s.
-Mullet and mullet roe were the main products traded although drum fish, turtles and trout were also salted and shipped south.
-Seminole Indians also used the region during this time frame for hunting, fishing and farming.
+People from Cuba established fish camps, or rancheros, on the shores of Sarasota Bay from the late 1700s to the mid 1800s.
+Their trade was mainly in mullet and mullet roe, although they also salted drum fish, turtles, and trout to ship south.
+Seminole Indians also used the region during this time for hunting, fishing and farming.

-Beginning in 1920, large scale drainage projects were constructed to eventually drain 100,000 acres of freshwater marsh.
+Large-scale drainage projects eventually drained thousands of acres of freshwater marsh in the Sarasota Bay watershed.
 These marshes extended east of the coastal ridge to Myakka and from Tampa Bay to Charlotte Harbor.
 The marshes were drained initially to create agricultural opportunities and later provided residential and commercial landscapes.

 The slow trickle of settlers became a stream, and then a flood after World War II.
-Coastal and Bay development intensified from the late 1950’s to 1970, as hundreds of acres of Bay bottom were dredged to produce waterfront lots.
-Canals were dredged and the spoil used to create subdivisions.
-The drained saltwater marshes were converted to residential neighborhoods.
+Coastal development intensified from the late 1950’s to 1970, as hundreds of acres of Bay bottom were dredged to produce waterfront lots.
+Canals were dredged and the spoil was used to create subdivisions.
+Drained saltwater marshes were converted to residential neighborhoods.